 Whether you want to have a mellow float or to get into some whitewater, Copper River Guides has it all.
 The Copper River Basin borders the Wrangell St. Elias National Park, the largest national park in North America, a volcanic mountain range rises 12,000 Ft. to almost 17,000 Ft.
 In addition to many fish species, there is also an abundance of wildlife in the area - so keep an eye out, there is a picture around every corner.

-Below is some additional information and details to help you prepare for your upcoming fishing trip.
+Below is some additional information and details to help you prepare for your upcoming rafting trip.

 We will be picking you up or meeting at designated time.

 We will provide all the necessary gear for your rafting trip.
 You will be outfitted with rain gear, life jacket, and boots to wear on the river.
 This gear is what we would call splash gear.
 We carry extra layers for those colder days

 Please make sure to give me your shoe sizes prior to your scheduled trip so I can make sure to have river shoes that will fit you comfortably.